Mint Tin Mini Skulduggery

 Keep rolling as long as spirit die (dice) are showing.
 When no spirits, next player.

 Shatter a spirit die with a crystal skull.
 If only one spirit is rolled and shattered, turn over.
 If more than one spirit, remove the shattered die and keep rolling remaining dice.
 Multiple players can shatter and you can shatter your own.
-Used crystal skull goes to the tin.
+Used crystal skull goes to the tin (the ethereal realm).

 - Low-straight, 1-2-3, lowest or lowest tied scoring player(s) get 1 point from the tin.